 A Layer Style window will show.
 The main thing here is to choose two colors for the contour: Highlight Mode and Shadow Mode.
-For the rest of the setting, you can follow my example in the screenshot below.
+For the rest of the settings, you can follow my example in the screenshot below.

 Tips: You can take the color I use as a reference if you don’t know have two colors in mind.
-The two RGB color I use are: #f7ef8a and #ae8625.
+The two RGB colors I use are: #f7ef8a and #ae8625.
 Check the Preview box to see how it looks.

 Step 4: On the same Layer Style Window, add another blending option: Color Overlay.
 Choose a “background color” for the gold effect.
-The color I use is: #967642.
+The color I use is #967642.
 Set the Opacity to 100%.

 Step 5: Click OK and the gold effect will apply to the text.